zulip/zulip/docs/contributing/chat-zulip-org.md

 ## This is a bleeding edge development server

-The chat.zulip.org server is frequently deployed off of `master` from the Zulip Git repository, so please point out anything you notice that seems wrong!
+The chat.zulip.org server is frequently deployed off of `main` from the Zulip Git repository, so please point out anything you notice that seems wrong!
 We catch many bugs that escape code review this way.